dkolaczynski/patchwork/README.md

 # scripts
-A couple of (hopefully) usefull scripts
+A couple of (hopefully) useful scripts